decentralized-identity/presentation-exchange/contributing.md

 * There is quality code that demonstrates the concepts it describes.
 * There are no outstanding issues related to that section that the Working Group Participants consider substantive.
-* The Working Group has at least 2 conformant implementations originated outside of the Working Group
+* The Working Group has at least 2 conformant implementations, at least 1 of which originated outside of the Working Group

 When consensus has been arrived at that the above conditions have been reached, the section enters a final 2-week comment period has elapsed without any